progNub/Bot_voice_to_voice_AI/README.md

 - Navigate to the root directory of the project.
 - Run the commands:

-    - poetry install
+    - pip install -r requirements.txt
-    - poetry run main.py
+    - python main.py